cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 ### Scope of analysis

-The assessed documentation includes the entire contents of the website at https://backstage.io (which also contains the technical docs at https://backstage.io/docs), as well as documentation for contributors and users on the Backstage GitHub repository at https://github.com/backstage/backstage.
+The documentation discussed here includes the entire contents of the website at https://backstage.io (which contains the technical docs at https://backstage.io/docs), as well as documentation for contributors and users on the Backstage GitHub repository at https://github.com/backstage/backstage.
 The analysis does not include Spotify's Backstage website at https://backstage.spotify.com/.

 The Backstage website and documentation are written in Markdown and are compiled using the Docusaurus static site generator.
 The site's code is stored on the Backstage GitHub repo.